Documents you need when selling your home - Checklist

-The selling process can be fraught with delays - some of which are avoidable.
-Being as prepared as possible can help reduce delays in the selling process.
+The sale process can be fraught with delays - many of which are avoidable.
+Being as prepared as possible can help reduce delays.

 Proof of identity